EAMarcar/VoteSway/index.md

 Second, it shows the distribution of those in the sample with matching characteristices so a user can get an idea of how much emphasis to put on a particular method.

+*Disclaimer: VoteSway is a project for the Coursera Developing Data Products class.
+No claims are made as to the validity or accuracy of the information generated.*

 --- .class #id

 ## How it works